Stag Brewery proposed school development - frequently asked questions

 Since July 2011, the Council has provided 13.5 extra forms of entry through its primary school expansion programme and helped to ensure the establishment of four free schools, which have provided a further eight forms of entry.
-A total of 21.5 additional forms of entry have provided to meet primary need.
+A total of 21.5 additional forms of entry have therefore been provided to meet a basic need for primary places.

-6.5 forms are within the eastern half of the borough, through the expansions of Darell, East Sheen, Lowther, Sheen Mount and The Vineyard, and the establishment of Thomson House, a two-form entry primary free school in Mortlake.
+6.5 of those 21.5 forms are within the eastern half of the borough, through the expansions of Darell, East Sheen, Lowther, Sheen Mount and The Vineyard primary schools, and the establishment in 2013 of Thomson House, a two-form entry primary free school in Mortlake.